-- D. The Provost shall conduct an independent review of the dean taking into consideration the review committee's report.
+D. The Provost shall conduct an independent review of the dean taking into consideration the review committee's report.
 The Provost shall then meet with the dean and convey the results of the Provost's review.
 In the event the dean determines not to continue as dean following this meeting, the Provost shall communicate this decision to the review committee, the bargaining unit, contract professionals and staff of the college.
-Otherwise, the Provost shall meet with the review committee and convey the results of the Provost's review in writing.
-By the end of week 7 of the spring semester, the results of the Provost's review shall be communicated to the bargaining unit, contract professionals and staff of the college and shall include the Provost's recommendation for the dean. - Section 4.
+Otherwise, the Provost's review in writing.
+By the end of week 7 of the spring semester, the results of the Provost's review shall be communicated to the bargaining unit, contract professionals and staff of the college and shall include the Provost's recommendation for the dean.

+Section 4.
 Faculty Participation in the Selection of Department Chairs/School Directors